SaverioNapolitano/oop-python/exercises/python/comprehension/README.md

 ---

 Write a program to get a list of strings and create a list of integers.
-Each integer represents the length of each initial string.
+Each self represents the length of each initial string.

 ---